 So long as the inner life is enslaved to external conditions, it will remain in a precarious condition. ~Sadhguru~

-I got a hankering for one yesterday and decided to make a vegan version, in a bowl with noodles instead of bread .
-So here you have it.
-This vegan Banh Mi Noodle Bowl features noodles instead of bread, spicy sriracha tofu, rice noodles, pickled carrots and radishes, shredded cabbage, crunchy cucumber, fresh mint and jalapeño slices.
+I got a hankering for Vietnamese food yesterday and decided to make a vegan version of Bun Chay.
+It has all the flavors of Banh Mi but uses noodles instead of bread.
+Made with spicy sriracha tofu, rice noodles, pickled carrots and radishes, shredded cabbage, crunchy cucumber, fresh mint and jalapeño slices.

 Fllavorful healthy Banh Mi Noodle Bowl (aka Bun Chay) bursts with Vietnamese flavors!
 Packed FULL of healthy veggies, sriracha tofu, rice noodles & herbs! #banhmi #healthybowl #noodlebowl #bunchay #vegan #veganbowl #banhmibowl #noodles